LuckyOne7777/LLM-Investor-Behavior-Benchmark/README.md

 This raised a fundamental question: ***“Why isn’t LLM trading held to the same analytical standards as the rest of finance?”***

-So I developped a library designed to support rigorous evaluation of LLM-driven trading systems.
+So I developed a library designed to support rigorous evaluation of LLM-driven trading systems.
 The long-term goal is to provide a shared foundation for this work and, ultimately, to establish a community standard for this type of research.

 ## Features